influxdata/docs-v2/content/v2.0/process-data/get-started.md

 {{% note %}}
 #### Using task options in your Flux script
-Task options are passed as part of a `task` object and can be referenced in your Flux script.
+Task options are passed as part of a `task` option record and can be referenced in your Flux script.
 In the example above, the time range is defined as `-task.every`.

-`task.every` is dot notation that references the `every` property of the `task` object.
+`task.every` is dot notation that references the `every` property of the `task` option record.
 `every` is defined as `1h`, therefore `-task.every` equates to `-1h`.

 Using task options to define values in your Flux script can make reusing your task easier.